 Hate More than Anything: Slide Rock State Park

 If you saw a line of people a quarter-mile long, and a line of cars stretching more than a mile, would you still go to that place?
 Although I can’t scream, “no way ever” fast enough, you can see this ritual line every summer, especially on the weekends.
 Slide Rock state park is cool.
 Is it so cool that I’m willing to walk at least a mile lugging umbrellas, chairs, coolers on a road lined with cars and no sidewalk, shoulder to walk on?
 Ummmmmm no!

 Although I knew better, I accidentally got caught in this line last year.
 Never again!
-Aggressive honking, people nearly being run off the road.
-It’s a fight between the cars and the people walking up the highway to get into the park and someone’s going to lose.
+Aggressive honking, people nearly being run off the road, and people walking directly in the road.
+It’s a fight between the cars and the people walking up the highway to get into the park, someone’s going to lose.
 The park is nice, but it’s not THAT Nice.
 Plus do you want to slide down the rocks thigh-to-thigh with other screaming tourists, fighting for chair space, each competing to have the loudest music, while wading through their garbage that’s left wherever it drops?
 I don’t.
 Skip Slide Rock State Park in the summer!

 Love: The Views